Bicycle-sharing system: Financing

 The financing of bicycle-sharing system have been maintained by a combination of fees, volunteer, charity, advertisements, business interest groups and government subsidies.
-The international expansion dockless bicycles in mid 2010s has been financed by investment capital.
+The international expansion dockless bicycles in the mid 2010s has been financed by investment capital.

 User fees

 User rent fees may range from the equivalent of US$0.50 to 30.00 per day, rent fees for 15- or 20-minute intervals can range from a few cents to 1.00.
 Many bike-share systems offer subscriptions that make the first 30–45 minutes of use either free or very inexpensive, encouraging use as transportation.
 This allows each bike to serve several users per day but reduces revenue.
 Monthly or yearly membership subscriptions and initial registration fees may apply.
 To reduce losses from theft often users are required to commit to temporary deposit via a credit card or debit card.
 If the bike is not returned within the subscription period, or returned with significant damage, the bike sharing operator keeps the deposit or withdraws money from the user's credit card account. operated by private companies as is the case in most cities in China.